-(h) Relationship to anyone who is or was a registered lobbyist in the previous 2 years; spouse, father, mother, on, or daughter.
-YesNo (i) ompensated employment, currently or in the previous 3 years, by any registered election or reelection ommittee registered with the Secretary of State or any county clerk of the State of Illinois, or any political ction committee registered with either the Secretary of State or the Federal Board of Elections.
-YesNo (j) Relationship to anyone; spouse, father, mother, son, or daughter; who was a compensated employee in the ast 2 years by any registered election or re-election committee registered with the Secretary of State or any ounty clerk of the State of Illinois, or any political action committee registered with either the Secretary of state or the Federal Board of Elections.
-Yes No YesNo 3.
+(h) Relationship to anyone who is or was a registered lobbyist in the previous 2 years; spouse, father, mother, son, or daughter.
+YesNo (i) Compensated employment, currently or in the previous 3 years, by any registered election or reelection committee registered with the Secretary of State or any county clerk of the State of Illinois, or any political action committee registered with either the Secretary of State or the Federal Board of Elections.
+Yes No (j) last 2 years by any registered election or re-election committee registered with the Secretary of State or any county clerk of the State of Illinois, or any political action committee registered with either the Secretary of State or the Federal Board of Elections.
+Yes No 3.
 Communication Disclosure.
-Se en su lose the name and address of each lobbyist and other agent of the bidder or offeror who is not identified in tion 2 of this form, who is has communicated, is communicating, or may communicate with any State officer of loyee concerning the bid or offer.
-This disclosure is a continuing obligation and must be promptly blemented for accuracy throughout the process and throughout the term of the contract.
-If no person is tified, enter "None" on the line below: Name and address of person(s):
+Se en su sclose the name and address of each lobbyist and other agent of the bidder or offeror who is not identified in ection 2 of this form, who is has communicated, is communicating, or may communicate with any State officer or inployee concerning the bid or offer.
+This disclosure is a continuing obligation and must be promptly ipplemented for accuracy throughout the process and throughout the term of the contract.
+If no person is entified, enter "None" on the line below: Name and address of person(s):